aclark4life/blog-2017/2007/10/17/i-love-the-slrn-news-reader/index.rst

-I Love The SLRN News Reader
+I Love The slrn News Reader
 ===========================

 .. post:: 2007/10/17

+**slrn is a command line news reader.**

 I've been meaning to write this blog entry about ***slrn*** ever since I started using it some time last year.
 Finally, here it is.
 But this is not the blog entry I had originally intended to write.
 There were some grandiose ideas about where I first heard of it; the blog entry that inspired me to try it; how I was frustrated with the alternatives; none of these are present here in any detail.
 That is because I'm frustrated with the length of time it takes to write a "quality" blog entry, when all I want to do is get the information out.
 (But that is a separate blog entry :-))